hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 | --- | --- | --- |
 |  Performance | ~ 25 | ~ 1780 |

-The tool works better when data is evenly distributed across partitions because there are no threads creating a bottleneck, still writing from their heavier payloads while others threads are just sitting around doing nothing because their mini-batches are not as heavy.
-We also see a better performance when a Monitored container has a different partition key than a Target container since the Bulk Executor library can read batch from one partition key range from the change feed but write it to several partitions in the Target Container concurrently.
+The tool works better when data is evenly distributed across partitions because there are no threads creating a bottleneck, still writing from their heavier payloads while other threads are just sitting around doing nothing because their mini-batches are not as heavy.
+We also see a better performance when a Monitored  Container has a different partition key than a Target Container since the Bulk Executor library can read a one partition key range batch from the change feed but write it to several partitions in the Target Container concurrently.
-The number of partition key ranges is also another that affects the performance of the migration tool.
-In case of huge amounts of data to be migrated, MigrationExecutorApp instances will be increased to as many as the number of partitions in the Monitored container.
-The increased performance results from the fact that the instance can execute in parallel.
+The number of partition key ranges is also another variable that affects the performance of the migration tool.
+In case of huge amounts of data to be migrated, MigrationExecutorApp instances will be increased to as many as the number of partitions in the Monitored Container.
+The increased performance results from the fact that the instances can execute in parallel.

-We understand that customers have not control over the Partiton Key Ranges once a container is created, but we mention the distribution of data across partitions and the number of Partition Key Ranges and how that affects the performance of the solution to give users more performace context.
+We understand that customers have no control over the Partiton Key Ranges once a container is created, but we mention the distribution of data across partitions and the number of Partition Key Ranges and how that affects the performance of the solution to give users more performace context.

 ## Monitoring the Progress of Migration